cms-btv-pog/BTVNanoCommissioning/README.md

 ```
 For the data sample please use the naming scheme  `$dataset_$Run_$campaign`, e.g. `SingleMuon_Run2017B-31Mar2018-v1_PFNanov2`

-Do not make the file list greater than 4k files to avoid scaleout issues in various site
+:exclamation: Do not make the file list greater than 4k files to avoid scaleout issues in various site

 ## Create compiled corretions file(`pkl.gz`)